 Buying or refinancing a home can be overwhelming.
 That's why we spent 64 hours researching mortgage lenders in Tulsa to help you start the process.
-Our investigation found that the top mortgage lenders in Tulsa are J.G.
-Wentworth, AmeriSave and HomeDirect.
 See how these national lenders compare with local lenders before you refinance your home or start shopping for a new home in Green Country.

 How we chose the best